 The balustrades form a low screen below an elevated building and are constructed to prevent falls from roofs, high balconies, terraces, and staircases.
 The classic Renaissance balustrade was broader and very ornamental compared to the minimalistic and durable ones you see nowadays.

 And What Are Balusters Made of?

 Earlier, balustrades were a lot more traditional, featuring classic hand-molded handrails and broad columns of balusters.
 Back then the balustrades were made of wood and metal.
-The balusters inside the house were made of wood while the ones outside were of stone.
+The balusters inside the house, for example staircase balustrades, were made of wood while the ones outside were of stone.
 The modern-day balustrades are a lot more durable and solidly structured.
 For starters, the modern-day balusters are made of cast metal, cast stone, hardwood and softwoods, plaster and Polyurethane/polystyrene.
 They’re almost unbreakable, water-proof, and last long.

 Modern-Day Balustrades and their Uses

 Long winding staircases, elevated balconies, high terraces and beautiful broad patios are some of the classic elements that add on to the elegance of any building.
 Balustrades play a major role in all of these architectural artefacts.
 Earlier, balustrades were but ornamental and used for isolating a particular part of the building for some privacy.
 The balusters we see today are narrower and last longer.
 The wrought-iron spindles or vertical balusters, for instance, are placed close to one another to prevent a child from slipping through and falling.
 The concrete newel posts are heavier and attached directly to the flooring supporting the top and bottom of the rails.

 How Are They Different From Balusters and Banisters?